vrenda720/Distributional_RL_Decision_and_Control/README.md

 ```

 ## Run VRX Experiments
-Navigate to vrx_ws directory, modify run_vrx_experiments.py: (1) Specify method (RL, APF or MPC).
-If using a RL agent, specify the corresponding agent_type and model_path; (2) Set eval_schedules parameters (Note: we don't use the vortex model in this work, and num_cores is always 0); (3) Set exp_result_file_dir to the directory that saves experiment results.
+Navigate to vrx_ws directory, and customize run_vrx_experiments.py as needed: (1) Specify method ("RL", "APF" or "MPC").
+If using a RL agent ("AC-IQN", "IQN", "SAC", "DDPG", "Rainbow", or "DQN"), specify the corresponding agent_type and model_path; (2) Set eval_schedules parameters (Note: we don't use the vortex model in this work, and num_cores is always 0); (3) Set exp_result_file_dir to the directory that saves experiment results.
 Then run experiments with the following command.
 ```
 python run_vrx_experiments.py
 ```